ufowam/pairit/README.md

 pairit
 ======

-Angel Hack project - This is a hackathon project myself, Warren Marival and Suryva Nallu participated in; three University of Toronto Undergraduates.
+Angel Hack project - This is a hackathon project myself, Warren Marivel and Suryva Nallu participated in; three University of Toronto Undergraduates.

 The theme of the hackathon was to solve any problem in about 24 hours.
 We chose to create a Pair Programming app,